tuckerweibell/recipe/packages/recipe/src/components/EzSuperRadioButtons/EzSuperRadioButtons.md

 tags: ['radio']
 ---

+<EzAlert
+  headline="Deprecation Warning"
+  tagline="EzSuperRadioButtons is deprecated as of v15 and will be removed in v16.
+Super Radio Buttons can be used with EzRadio." use="warning"
+/>

+See: <EzLink><a href="/components/ez-radio/#super-radio-buttons">EzRadio Super Radio Buttons</a></EzLink>

+---

 Super radio buttons can be used to highlight an important choice between multiple options that the user needs to make.
 This control lives outside of a form

 ---